5jjCopter/EzWifibroadcast/List-of-Wifi-cards-and-doungles.md

 ![722N](https://raw.githubusercontent.com/bortek/EZ-WifiBroadcast/master/wiki-content/722n-mod.jpg)

+### AW-NU138
+This adapter is very small, output power about 50mW.
+The internal antenna can be de-soldered and replaced with an external antenna.
+Since it's very small it runs quite warm, good cooling is needed.

 ### **CSL 300Mbit stick**
 This adapter provides around 30mw output power.
 Range on 5Ghz is not very high, around 200-300m.
 Stock antennas are not usable on 5Ghz, as they are simple 2.4Ghz 2.1dbi sleeved-dipole antennas.